-The most frequent answer value reported Fall Incidents.
+The most frequent answer value reported across all activities was No injury .

-Presence and Type of Injury as Result of Fall by Patient Activity Prior to Fall
+Type of Injury as Result of Fall by Patient Activity Prior to Fall

-Note: The frequency for this response category was suppressed to meet non-identification requirements.
+Note: \The frequency for this response category was suppressed to meet non-identification requirements.

-Note: The CFER-H V1.2 data presented indicate the percentage of Fall Incidents for INJURY AS RESULT OF FALL, stratified by PATIENT ACTIVITY PRIOR TO FALL.
+Note: The CFER-H V1.2 data presented indicate the percentage of Fall Incidents for INJURY AS RESULT OF FALL and TYPE OF INJURY AS RESULT OF FALL, stratified by PATIENT ACTIVITY PRIOR TO FALL.

-Reports had INITIAL REPORT DATES from December 31, 2009 through December 21, 2020.
+Reports had INITIAL REPORT DATES from April 24, 2008 through December 31, 2021.
 Percentages may not sum to 100% due to rounding.